mmistakes/minimal-mistakes/_drafts/kafka-streams.markdown

 props.put(StreamsConfig.DEFAULT_KEY_SERDE_CLASS_CONFIG, Serdes.stringSerde.getClass)
 ```

 In our example, we also configured the default `Serde` type for keys.
-Then, the last step is to create the `KafkaStream` application, and start it:
+Then, the last step is to create the `KafkaStream` application and start it:

 ```scala
 val application: KafkaStreams = new KafkaStreams(topology, props) application.start()
 ```

-Finally, the complete application for the main example of our article, which leads to paid orders, is the following:
+Finally, the complete application for the leading example of our article, which leads to paid orders, is the following:

 ```scala
 object KafkaStreamsApp {